IAQG > Certification Management

 IAQG Authentication is a program managed by IAQG that ensures auditors conducting certification audits in the aviation, space, and defense industries meet consistent, globally aligned standards.
 By adopting a centrally managed approach, IAQG reduces variability across regional processes and promotes a more uniform interpretation of standards that continues to elevate confidence in the IAQG Certification Scheme worldwide.

 IAQG Authentication will launch in late Q3 2026, with a recognition process opening in Late Q2 2026 for currently qualified auditors listed in OASIS.
 During this “freeze” period, existing active authentications will remain recognized while eligible auditors complete the online recognition steps.
-For the latest updates and answers to common questions, please refer to the News and Frequently Asked Questions on this page.
+For the latest updates and answers to common questions, please refer to the News and Frequently Asked Questions on this page or visit the IAQG Authentication Information Site.

-IAQG Authentication is a new, IAQG‑managed program that provides globally consistent authentication and certification criteria, policies, and procedures for auditors conducting audits within the IAQG Certification Scheme.
+IAQG Authentication is a an IAQG‑managed program that provides globally consistent authentication and certification criteria, policies, and procedures for auditors conducting audits within the IAQG Certification Scheme.

 IAQG is moving to a centrally managed authentication model to improve global consistency, standardization, and interpretation of requirements.
-Moving to an IAQG-managed process replaces multiple regional approaches with an internationally aligned system.
+This replaces multiple regional approaches with an internationally aligned system.

 Existing AABs can still provide other independent authentication or certification programs.
 However, after the Freeze Period, the IAQG will only acknowledge authenticated auditors who hold recognition in 9100, 9110, and 9120 Certification Scheme, as confirmed by IAQG Authentication.